Boddam and District Community Association Webpages

 Boddam, Aberdeenshire

-The village of Boddam, which has a population of over 1500, lies on the extreme outer shoulder of North - East Scotland.
+The village of Boddam, which has a population of over 1500, lies on the extreme outer shoulder of Northeast Scotland.

 Buchan Ness Lighthouse, Boddam’s well-loved landmark, stands 130 feet high.
 It was built in 1827 by Robert Stevenson.
 The lighthouse stands on the most easterly point in Scotland.